chkais/Docker-Registry-Cleaner/README.md

-# Usage #
-## With Docker ##
-Either mount a volume with the config.json into the working directory of the docker container.
-Otherwise the default configuration will be used.
-### docker run example ###
-Create config.json as described above (or download and rename file from repository).
-Then run the docker container with the mounted config file:

-    docker run -v "$(pwd)"/config.json:/config.json chkais/docker-registry-cleaner:0.1.0

-## From CommandLine ##
-Checkout the repository and build the file with gradle:

-    gradle build

 A jar file is generated in the folder 'build/libs'.
 From the the base directory you can run the application (important: a config.json must be present! )

     java -jar build/libs/docker-registry-cleaner-1.0-SNAPSHOT.jar